arshiatehrani/pl_mnist_example/README.md

 ```

 **Key parameters:**
-- `--gpus -1`: Use all available GPUs (PyTorch Lightning will auto-detect)
+- `--gpus -1`: Use all available GPUs (PyTorch Lightning will auto-detect, or automatically fall back to CPU if no GPU is available)
 - `--num_workers -1`: Automatically use all available CPU cores for data loading
 - `--batch_size 256`: Large batch size (distributed across all GPUs)
 - This configuration maximizes both GPU compute and CPU data loading parallelism

+**Note on Automatic Fallback:**
+- If you specify `--gpus -1` but no GPU is available, the system will automatically detect this and use CPU instead
+- You'll see a message: `[info] No GPU available, falling back to CPU`
+- This makes the same command work on both GPU and CPU systems

 **Performance tips:**
 - With multiple GPUs, batch size is effectively multiplied (256 batch size across 4 GPUs = 64 per GPU)